RG274 Design and distribution obligations

-New rules, among other outcomes, dramatically alter traditional information flows between product issuers, advisers and end consumers, and expose issuers to unprecedented levels of scrutiny and potentially even liability.
+New rules, among other outcomes, dramatically alter traditional information flows between product issuers, advisers and end consumers, exposing issuers and distributors to unprecedented levels of scrutiny and potentially even liability.

-Our online course Design and Distribution briefly traces the journey from conception to DDO & PIP implementation, we explore what areas are being targeted first and what the new measures might mean for your organisation.
+Join our journey from conception to DDO implementation, including a look at what areas are being targeted and what the new measures might mean for your organisation.

 Program Content